 13. Alterations of Rules

-These Rules other than this Clause 13 may be amended only by Special Resolution passed in General Meeting.
+These Rules other than this Clause 13 may be amended only by Special Resolution passed in General Meeting, the notice for which contains specific proposals to amend the Rules.
 This Clause 13 shall not be capable of amendment.
 Any proposed alteration to the Rules may not be brought into effect until the Kennel Club has been advised and approved the alteration(s).

 New Rules or amendments to existing Rules introduced specifically to meet Kennel Club requirements shall be adopted immediately and be included in the Club Rules with effect from the Club's AGM.